-If you’ve ever gulped down a mouthful of water whilst open water swimming, then you’ve experienced first-hand how different breathing mechanics can be in open water.
+Perhaps you’ve ever gulped a mouthful of water whilst open water swimming.
+If so, then you’ve experienced first-hand how different breathing mechanics can be in open water.

 Sure, you may have mastered breathing in the controlled environment of a pool, but add howling winds, bobbing waves, freezing water, and a swarm of competitors into the mix, and you’ll quickly realize that open water breathing is a different ball game altogether.